wenrixai/pgmigrate/README.md

 `pip install git+git://github.com/wenrixai/pgmigrate.git` from a private repository

+If it's not working try: `pip install git+https://github.com/wenrixai/pgmigrate.git` from a private repository

 ## Migration Files

 The migration files are used to determine the schema of the DB